 Goldfish are by far one of the most interesting pets in the hobby.
 Like all pets, they thrive when cared for properly.
 This means meeting all their needs and requirements so that you can experience many years with your beloved goldfish.
-We all want our pets to be healthy and happy and this guide has all the essential steps to keep a healthy and long-lived goldfish.
+We all want our pets to be healthy and happy, and this guide has some essential tips to keep a healthy and long-lived goldfish.

 Goldfish get the reputation for being easy to care for, or that they make great pets for children.
-Interestingly, goldfish are more difficult to care for than most people believe.
+However, this is only true if they’re in an appropriate set up.
 If you want to ensure that you are doing the absolute best for your goldfish, you want to make sure you follow some particularly important steps in their care.

 Surviving vs Thriving